 7. You're eating too much salt

 Battling painful breast swelling even when it's not that time of the month?
 Water retention may be to blame.
-Oh yes, that bloating is not just limited to your tummy, and comfort-eating salty foods makes your breast symptoms even worse.
-Sad news: it's goodbye to chips, but the silver lining is that cutting down on processed options and choose fresh, whole foods instead should see a fairly fast improvement.
+Oh yes, bloating is not just limited to your tummy, and comfort-eating salty foods makes your breast symptoms even worse.
+Sad news: it may be time to say goodbye to (overly salted) fries, but the silver lining?
+Cutting down on processed options and choosing fresh, whole foods instead should see a fairly fast improvement.
+Hand cut chips anyone?

-In fact, "eating fresh, whole foods may help breast pain generally," explains the expert, pointing to a study of 21 patients with severe, persistent cyclical breast pain for over five years.
+In fact, "eating fresh, whole foods may help breast pain generally," explains the expert, pointing to a study of 21 patients with severe, persistent cyclical breast soreness and pain for over five years.
 "The women were split into two groups.
 One group received general dietary advice, another were taught how to lower the fat content of their food and to increase complex carbohydrate intake.
-After 6 months there was a reduction in the severity of breast tenderness and swelling in the low fat-high carb group," says Dr Alka, noting that the "study was small, but the differences were significant."
+After 6 months there was a reduction in the severity of breast tenderness and swelling in the low fat-high carb group," says Dr Patel, noting that the "study was small, but the differences were significant".

 8. You're overdoing it at the gym

-The younger you are, the less likely it is, but breast cancer is still a very real possibility for every woman.
+This might not be the easiest reason on the list, and the younger you are, the less likely it is, but breast cancer is sadly still a very real possibility for every woman.
 As soon as you find any of the known symptoms – a lump in your breast or armpit, changes in the shape or size of your breasts, dimpling of the skin etc – you must speak to your GP.
-Early diagnosis and treatment could save your life.
+It could well be nothing, but if it is, early diagnosis and treatment could save your life.

 You Might Also Like